MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/docker.md

 In this approach, you use the build pipeline to orchestrate building your code, running your tests, and creating an image.
 This approach is useful if you want to:

-* Leverage tasks (either built-in tasks or those you get from the Marketplace) to define the process used to build and test your app.
+* Leverage tasks (either built-in tasks or those you get from the Marketplace) to define the pipeline used to build and test your app.
 * Run tasks that require authentication via service connections (for example: authenticated NuGet or npm feeds).
 * Publish test results.